2002 Welsh Open (snooker)

-The 2002 Regal Welsh Open was a professional ranking snooker tournament that took place between 23 and 27 January 2002 at the Cardiff International Arena in Cardiff, Wales.
+The 2002 Welsh Open (officially the 2002 Regal Welsh Open) was a professional ranking snooker tournament that took place between 23 and 27 January 2002 at the Cardiff International Arena in Cardiff, Wales.

 Paul Hunter defeated Ken Doherty 9–7 in the final to win his second ranking title.
 The final was a repeat of the previous year's tournament in which Ken Doherty defeated Paul Hunter 9–2.

 Tournament summary

 Defending champion Ken Doherty was the number 1 seed with World Champion Ronnie O'Sullivan seeded 2.
 The remaining places were allocated to players based on the world rankings.